Which U.S. iPad carrier and plan should you get?

 You'll be happy with T-Mobile if there's decent coverage in your area: The network is speedy in its active locations, supports LTE Advanced, and gives you free lifetime data and ridiculously cheap a la carte and monthly options.
 T-Mobile can also be used without locking your iPad's Apple SIM.

 You'll be happy with AT&T if you have an iPhone whose data plan you want to share, you don't need a ton of data, or you don't have great T-Mobile coverage.
-You also shouldn't mind your Apple SIM being locked to that carrier.
+You also shouldn't mind AT&T locking Apple SIM to that carrier, or buying an iPad Pro to get around the locking restriction.

 You'll be happy with Verizon if you have an iPhone whose data plan you want to share, you don't need a ton of data, or you don't have great T-Mobile or AT&T coverage.
-You also shouldn't mind replacing your Apple SIM (or adding in a new nano-SIM) with a Verizon option.
+You also shouldn't mind replacing your Apple SIM (or adding a new nano SIM, in the case of iPad Pro users) with a Verizon option.

 You'll be happy with Sprint if there's decent coverage in your area: The network is the cheapest option for a la carte data after T-Mobile, and the monthly plans are solid, too.
 Sprint can also be used without locking your iPad's Apple SIM.